 In this section, you will see the prerequisites to connect Desktop Analytics with SCCM are?

-- Install Desktop Analytics connector on the server where SCCM Service Connection Point is online
+• Install the Desktop Analytics connector on the server where the SCCM Service Connection Point is online

 SCCM Desktop Analytics Integration

-Like SCCM Connector Setup, you need to create another Azure services connection from the SCCM console to integrate Desktop Analytics with SCCM.
+Like SCCM Connector Setup, you must create another Azure services connection from the SCCM console to integrate Desktop Analytics with SCCM.
 The following steps will tell you more about SCCM Desktop analytics integration and configuration.

 As mentioned in the prerequisite section above, you must install the Desktop Analytics connector on a service connection point configured for online mode.